 Michael has always been actively involved in the expansion of community pharmacy services including the development of the Healthy Living Pharmacy initiative.
 He is a member of the recently formed Pharmacy and Public Health Forum, the Public Health England Engagement Group and the Pharmacy Clinical Leadership Network.

-Michael was appointed Chief Executive of the National Pharmacy Association in January 2011 and became a Fellow of the Royal Pharmaceutical Society in March 2011.
+Michael was Chief Executive of the National Pharmacy Association from 2011 to 2014 and became a Fellow of the Royal Pharmaceutical Society in March 2011.

 Michael is married with three daughters and lives in Hampshire, England.

 Mukhtar has been working in primary care all his life and has been at the forefront of public access.
 Community pharmacy has always been the first port of call for the NHS services.
 Mukhtar is a community pharmacist practising since 1988, and has worked in the Hackney area of London since 1993.
 Over the years he has helped in training GPs and other healthcare workers in management of substance misuse.
 He is a member of various committees in the locality, such as prescribing in primary care and medicine management, designing and providing pharmaceutical services.

 Mukhtar’s main aim is to help address health inequalities in a deprived area like Hackney, especially for the population whose first language is one other than English.